malleyeno/malleyeno.github.io/_posts/2023-11-05-Clothing_and_VRM_in_Blender_and_VNyan.md

 ![](/assets/images/blender_MDWiLe9hMz.png)

 - Next to Material, pick the relevant material to your clothing item.

 Flexx_Shirt.003 is my "excuse me" shirt design, so that is why it is under that blendshape.

-- Next to Property Name (shorted to Property ... in screenshot), type \_Color
+- Next to Property Name, type \_Color
 	- **You must spell it this way exactly**.
 Underscore, title cased, and in american spelling.
 If you experience errors, triple check your formatting here.

 ![](/assets/images/blender_5Oxmyj5RVE.png)